GreenSeal’s Master Grower Chad Morphy has a saying:

 With a potent mix of terpenes evoking the aroma of blueberry pie, GreenSeal’s Gorilla Berry demonstrates how a genetic selection program can help to maximize terps.

-Clocking in at an average of 3.09% terpenes, the lab tests for our Gorilla Berry phenotype confirm it’s a perfect pick for the terp hunters out there.
+Clocking in between 2-4% terpenes, the lab tests for our Gorilla Berry phenotype confirm it’s a perfect pick for the terp hunters out there.